t1gu1/astrovim-config/.github/README.md

 - project.nvim to manage projects
 - move.nvim to be able to move block of code (Remove LSP K map to be able to shift + k to move block.)
 Works with arrows to.
 - ThePrimeagen/harpoon cause it's blazingly fast
+- I REMOVE completly the buffeline/Heirline to truly use ThePrimeagen/harpoon experience
 - nvim-spectre for a nice search and replace
 - Other plugins: rainbow-delimiter, git-blame, todo-comments
 - I add and chage some keymap (There is a point explaining the keymaps from this config under).
 You can also check the `mapping` file